 Period products, nappies, and wet wipes

-Most tampons, applicators, pads, nappies and wet wipes aren't biodegradable (or won't break down for many, many years).
+Most tampons, applicators, pads, nappies and wet wipes aren't biodegradable (or won't break down for many years).

 Don't put any of these products in your long drop or bucket toilets!
 Please pop these in the rubbish.